-Up until now we have been dealing with the 'whole' of Language, examining how it functions through the use of word-meanings in social communication.
-We are now going to dissect these smallest units of Language 'live' (word-meanings) and examine their parts, the bits and pieces of words, called morphemes.
-What are morphemes?
+Up until now we have been dealing with 'whole' word-meanings - the smallest units of Language which have all of its properties intact.
+We are now going to look inside the physical word forms and examine their parts - the bits and pieces of words, called morphemes.
+What are they?
 How are they different from word-meanings, the smallest units of Language?
 What do they do?
-How do they form word-meanings, and how do we classify different kinds of morphemes?
-Let us now look for answers to these questions.
+How do they form word-meanings?
+Read on - Unit 8 will tell you!